|1||University of New Haven||West Haven, Connecticut|

 Salaries can vary depending on experience and level of education.
 Here are a number of high paying jobs:

-The minimum level of education required to become a forensic science technician is usually an associate degree in forensic science or a related subject.
+The minimum level of education required is usually an associate degree in forensic science or a related subject.
 However, many employers prefer applicants with a bachelor’s degree in forensic science, biology, chemistry, or a related subject.
 Some entry-level positions may only require a high school diploma or equivalent, but these positions often involve more limited tasks such as evidence processing, and not analysis of evidence.

 The level of education required for forensic science technicians can vary depending on the employer, the type of job, and the level of responsibility.
-It’s recommended to have some laboratory experience and coursework in the natural sciences as well as some computer and math skills.
+It’s recommended to have some experience in forensic science laboratories, coursework in the natural sciences, and some computer and math skills.
 Some forensic scientist technicians may choose to obtain certifications in specific areas of forensics, such as crime scene investigation.
 This can help demonstrate their expertise and increase their chances of employment.

 - The Best Online Bachelor’s in Forensic Psychology Degree Programs